Ralph J. Lamberti: Borough President (1984–1989)

 On November 10, 1984, Lamberti was sworn in as the 12th Borough President of Staten Island.
 In the ceremony he noted "My grandfather dug ditches and corked pipes for the water department ...
 Now, a century later, his grandson [has become] president of the borough he so cherished."

 As Borough President, Lamberti created the "Harmony Street Fair," an annual celebration of the Island's growing ethnic diversity.
 Lamberti also created the action center, where members of his staff were assigned to take complaints about the city government from the public, and he was the first to donate funds to Project Hospitality.

 In the late 1980s, Lamberti led staunch opposition to the proposed City Charter revision abolishing the New York City Board of Estimate.
 At the time, this board was responsible for budget and land-use decisions for the city.
-It gave the mayor, comptroller and city council president each two votes on the board, while the five borough presidents got one.
-The proposed revisions would significantly reduce the power of borough presidents and resulted in Lamberti, among other elected officials, making secession from NYC a political issue on Staten Island.
+It gave the mayor, comptroller, and city council president each two votes on the board, while the five borough presidents each had one vote.
+The proposed revisions would significantly reduce the power of borough presidents and resulted in Lamberti, among other elected officials, making secession from New York City a political issue on Staten Island.

-In 1986, Lamberti appointed a 15-member committee yesterday to study whether it is economically and legally feasible for Staten Island to secede from New York City, stating "We do not want to secede from the city of New York," adding, "If you take away our voice in city government and reduce us to a spectator, we may have no other choice."
+In 1986, Lamberti appointed a 15-member committee yesterday to study whether it was economically and legally feasible for Staten Island to secede from New York City, stating "We do not want to secede from the city of New York," but adding, "If you take away our voice in city government and reduce us to a spectator, we may have no other choice."

 In 1987, Lamberti made a controversial deal with then New York City Mayor Ed Koch by which the four homeless shelters originally planned for Staten Island were not built in return for accepting a new city jail on Staten Island.
-In 1988, Lamberti announced that New York City has agreed to limit the jail from what was originally planned for 4,000 beds on a draft environmental impact statement to a limit of 1,000 beds, and stated that this amounted to "our fair share" of city jail space.
+In 1988, Lamberti announced that New York City had agreed to limit the jail from what was originally planned for 4,000 beds on a draft environmental impact statement to a limit of 1,000 beds, and stated that this amounted to "our fair share" of city jail space.

-On March 22, 1989, the United States Supreme Court unanimously decided that the New York City Board of Estimate violates constitutional protections of one-man, one-vote – since Lamberti's vote, at that time represented about 400,000 Staten Islanders, and carried the same weight as Brooklyn Borough President Howard Golden's, representing 2.3 million.
-This decision led to Lamberti being the last Staten Island Borough President to serve on the New York City Board of Estimate.
+On March 22, 1989, the United States Supreme Court unanimously decided that the New York City Board of Estimate violated constitutional protections of one-man, one-vote – since Lamberti's vote, at that time represented about 400,000 Staten Islanders, and carried the same weight as Brooklyn Borough President Howard Golden's, representing 2.3 million.
+This decision led to Lamberti being the last Staten Island Borough President to serve on the Board of Estimate.

-He was defeated in the 1989 by then Congressman Guy Molinari, the first time in 20 years, that a Republican won this office.
-To date, Lamberti is the last Democrat to serve as Borough President of Staten Island.
+He was defeated in the 1989 by then-Congressman Guy Molinari, the first time in 20 years, that a Republican won this office.
+At the time of his death in 2025, Lamberti remained the most recent Democrat to serve as Borough President of Staten Island.